2006 Lebanon War: Israel Defense Forces

 A total of 121 IDF soldiers were killed in the war, including the two soldiers who were seized in the cross-border raid that started the war.
 Their fates were not confirmed until their bodies were exchanged for Lebanese prisoners in 2008.

+Of the IDF fatalities, 68 were privates or Non-Commission Officers, 27 Warrant Officers and 26 Officers (9 Lieutenants, 8 Captains, 8 Majors and one Colonel).

-Matériel losses in the Israeli Defense Forces accounted for less than 20 tanks depending in the source.
-3 helicopters were lost to accidents and 1 to Hezbollah missile fire.
-1 Fixed wing F-16 was lost during take off.
-5 tanks were damaged beyond repair ('lasting vehicle kills'), 22 tanks received armor penetrations, and 52 tanks suffered some form of damage.
-Other sources claim 20 main battle tanks destroyed (6 to mines, 14 to anti tanks guided missiles- all Merkava II,III or IV).
+Matériel losses in the Israeli Defense Forces accounted for fewer than 20 tanks, depending in the source.
+Five tanks were damaged beyond repair ('lasting vehicle kills'), 22 tanks received armor penetrations, and 52 tanks suffered some form of damage.
+Other sources claim 20 main battle tanks were destroyed (6 to mines, 14 to anti-tank guided missiles—all Merkava II, III or IV).

+Three helicopters were lost to accidents and one to Hezbollah missile fire.
+One fixed-wing F-16 was lost during take-off.
+Three Hermes 450 drones were lost during the war, two by technical difficulties and one by an operator error.

 On 14 July, a Hezbollah operated a Chinese C-802 anti-ship missile, that struck the Israeli Navy's flagship INS Hanit killing 4 sailors and damaging the warship on the waterline, under the aft superstructure.
 The attack set the flight deck on fire and crippled the propulsion systems inside the hull.
 However, INS Hanit stayed afloat, withdrew and made the rest of the journey back to Ashdod port for repairs under its own power.
 The four crew members killed during the attack were: Staff Sergeant Tal Amgar, Corporal Shai Atas, Sergeant Yaniv Hershkovitz, and First Sergeant Dov Steinshuss.

 UN personnel

-4 United Nations Military Observers were killed and several more wounded.
+Four United Nations Military Observers were killed and several more wounded.